-How to Get Rid of Whiteflies on Plants (8 Ways)
+How to Get Rid of Whiteflies on Plants: 14 ways to spray whiteflies off plants

 Whiteflies aren’t actually flies.
 They’re related to aphids and mealybugs, and like their cousins, they feed on plant sap.
 They cluster on the undersides of leaves, sucking nutrients and weakening plants until leaves yellow, wilt, and drop.
 Severe infestations can kill plants entirely.